first-timers/app/README.md

 [Glitch](https://glitch.com/) is a platform where we hosted our first-timers-bot.
 It's so easy to use!
 Simply add your code and your bot will instantly be live!

 ### 😮 🙌 👀 🎉 Using the bot
-table, th, td {
-border: 1px solid black;
-}
 <table>
 <tr>
 <th>Steps</th>
 <th>Example</th>
 </tr>
 <tr>
 <td>No need to fork the repo.
-Edit the file your change and commit message _directly_ on the repo where your Github App is installed on with.
-Make sure to click on "Create a new branch" at the bottom and begin the title of the branch with _first-timers-only_.</td>
+Edit the file your change and commit message <b>directly</b> on the repo where your Github App is installed on with.
+Make sure to click on <i>Create a new branch</i> at the bottom and begin the title of the branch with <b>first-timers-only</b>.</td>
 <td><img src="/assets/Committing-Branch.png?raw=true"></td>
 </tr>
 <tr>